No-code: what is it and why does it matter?

 Building with no-code is a low-investment way to test ideas

-Like most of the other no-code platforms out there, the no-code web app builder Bubble is free to start and has a wide range of capabilities.
+Like most of the other no-code platforms out there, the no-code web app builder Bubble is free to start building on and has a wide range of capabilities.
 At time of writing, Bubble's "How to Build" page has 50+ step by step walkthroughs on how to clone household names such as Netflix, Tinder, and Airbnb.
-If your idea applies a tech giant's innovation to a specific vertical ("Uber for X"), you can build a first working version by following a clone tutorial and then customizing it.
-Instead of spending the time, money, and effort it takes to hire and manage a freelance developer, Bubble will give you a testable app build for the investment of one weekend or less.
+If your idea applies a tech giant's innovation to a specific vertical ("Uber for X"), you can build a working first version by following a clone tutorial and then customizing it.
+Instead of spending the time, money, and effort it takes to hire and manage a freelance developer, building on Bubble will give you a testable app for the investment of one weekend or less.
 When ideas take so little investment to get off the ground, they can be set free into the world with less risk to your startup and your sanity.

 Learning no-code will teach you to see business possibilities